Remembering Phillip Hughes: His career in pictures

 Over the course of the four matches, Hughes’s hard work off the field started to show on it, significantly contributing in the last two Tests, scoring a half-century in the third Test in Mohali.

-A month after the tour of India, Hughes was named in the 16-man squad for the 2013 Ashes series.
+A month after the tour of India, Hughes was named in the 16-player squad for the 2013 Ashes series.

-In the first Test at Trent Bridge, he would again enter the record books, this time with 19-year-old debutant Ashton Agar as the pair combined for the highest 10th wicket partnership in Test history.
+In the first Test at Trent Bridge, he would again enter the record books, this time with 19-year-old debutant Ashton Agar as the pair combined for 163 runs.
+It was at the time the highest 10th wicket partnership in Test history.

 However, one Test later at Lord’s, Hughes could only manage a single in each innings in what would be his last appearance in a Baggy Green for Australia.